 Check if Application is Confidential or Public

-Go to Dashboard > Applications > Applications and select the name of the application to view.
+In the Auth0 Dashboard, go to Applications > Applications, and then select the name of the application to view.

 None: Public application without a client secret.

-Post: Application using request body parameters to send a client secret.
+Client Secret Post: Application using POST request body parameters to send a client secret.